dhruv14385/kubernetes-notes/README.md

 Nodeport - Makes a service accessible from outside of a cluster.
 Emptydir - To share volume between caontainers within a pod.
 If a pod is deleted, volume is gone.
+Hostpath - To access content of your pod's volume from your host.